 If you don’t think a recommendation lines up with your personal circumstances, ask questions.
-Ask the agent to explain why they think recommended annuity is in your best interest.
+Ask the agent to explain why they think the recommended annuity is in your best interest.

 Insurance companies typically pay agents commissions ranging from 1% to 10% of the contract value, depending on the product.
 The insurer pays the commission directly to the agent.
-They aren’t taken from the money you pay to buy the annuity.
+Commissions aren’t taken from the money you pay to buy the annuity.
 If you ask, the agent must estimate how much commission they’ll receive.

 How Could I Use an Annuity to Pay for Long-Term Care?

-You could annuitize your annuity and use the income payments for your long-term care.
-Some annuities offer optional benefits called riders that can help you pay for long-term care (LTC) expenses.
+You could annuitize your annuity and use the income payments for your long-term care (LTC).
+Or, if your annuity has a cash surrender value, you might be able to end the annuity and use the cash surrender value to pay for your long-term care.

+Some annuities offer optional benefits called riders that can be added to your annuity to help you pay for LTC expenses.
 These benefits usually come at an added cost.

 What these riders can do:

-Long-Term Care Benefits: With this type of rider, you can take money from your annuity if you need long-term care, either in a facility or at home.
+Long-Term Care Benefits: With this type of rider, you can take money from your annuity if you meet certain conditions and need long-term care, either in a facility or at home.

-Accelerated Payments: This rider lets you annuitize and get income payments early if you meet certain health conditions.
+Accelerated Payments: This rider lets you annuitize and get income payments before the payout period if you meet certain health conditions.

+Riders may have

-Coverage Limits: Riders may cover a specific amount per day or per year for long-term care, or a percentage of your annuity’s value.
+Coverage Limits: Riders may cover a specific amount per day or per year for long-term care, or a pay a certain percentage of your annuity’s value.

+Eligibility Requirements: An annuity rider may have certain eligibility requirements you must meet before paying benefits for care in a facility or at home.

 Ask:

 How does this LTC rider work?
-What has to happen so I can use the benefit?
+What has to happen before I can use the benefit?

+How often are the benefits paid?
+Monthly?
+Annually?
+A lump sum amount?

+How much will the rider pay for my care?
+A percentage of my annuity?
+A specific dollar amount based on the value of my annuity?

+Will benefits be paid if I need care in an assisted living facility?

 How much extra does the rider cost?
+Is it a one-time cost or a time-limited cost or an ongoing cost?

+Can the amount of my benefit for long-term care ever go down or increase over time?

-How does using this rider affect my annuity’s growth?
+How does using this rider affect the growth in my annuity’s account value?

 Are there limits on how much I can receive or how long payments can last?

-What conditions or documentation do I need to access the rider benefits?
+What conditions do I need to meet or what documentation do I need to have to access the rider benefits?

 If I don’t need long-term care, does the rider provide any other benefits or return of value?

 Important note: LTC riders are not the same as long-term care insurance.
 They are tied to your annuity and may reduce your account value if you use them.
-Always review the contract and rider disclosure carefully before you make a decision.
+Always review the annuity contract and rider disclosure carefully before you make a decision.

 How Can I Take Money From My Annuity?